vsemi/VSEMI_TOF_SDK/README.md

    Built with the Time-of-Flight (ToF) depth vision technology, Sentinel-V3 was designed for reliable depth sensing with high accuracy.
    It was developed for easy and fast development and/or deployment in real applications, such as robotics, drones, and automotives.
    As a ToF 3D camera, Sentinel-V3 does not require moving components and is thus robust and wear-free.

+Sample applications:

+-sample1:                   work with raw data with minimum_dependency
+-sample2:                   work with depth map and point cloud in ROS environment
+-sample3:                   work with depth map and point cloud using OpenCV and PCL
+-sample4:                   work with depth map, point cloud and RGB camera in ROS environment
+-sample5:                   work with depth map, point cloud and RGB camera using OpenCV and PCL
+-sample6:                   work with depth map with OpenCV